sanityinc/sanityinc.github.io/source/_posts/2010-01-31-open-txmt-urls-from-rails-in-emacs-on-osx.markdown

 title: "Open \"txmt:\" URLs from Rails backtraces using Emacs on OS X"
 date: 2010-01-31
 comments: true
-categories: [Emacs, Mac, OSX, Rails, Textmate]
+categories: [Emacs, Mac, OSX, Rails, Textmate, Ruby]
 ---

 When Rails prints a backtrace in HTML, it's helpfully rendered as a